creachadair/cookies/docs/chrome-encrypted-cookies.md

 ### Padding

-Before encryption, p bytes of padding are added to the plaintext value to ensure a multiple of 16 bytes.
+The encrypted value is padded as per PCKD#5: Before encryption, p bytes of padding are added to the plaintext value to ensure a multiple of 16 bytes.
 At least one byte of padding is always added, so if the value is already a multiple of 16 bytes, p=16 additional are added.
 Each padding byte has the value p, so if p=5, the padding is the 5-byte sequence [5, 5, 5, 5, 5].

 After decryption, the padding must be removed, and it can be used to verify that the decryption key was correct.
 The final byte of the decrypted packet must be a padding byte with value 1 ≤ p ≤ 16, and the last p bytes of the packet must contain the value p.
 Otherwise, the decryption key can be assumed to be incorrect.